 Find out more about the roles within the team:

-Provides clinical leadership to the Sussex Gender Service and is responsible alongside the service manager for the delivery and implementation of the Sussex Gender Service.
+Clinical lead: Provides clinical leadership to the Sussex Gender Service and is responsible alongside the service manager for the delivery and implementation of the Sussex Gender Service.

-Responsible for the delivery and implementation of the Sussex Gender Service.
+Service manager: Responsible for the delivery and implementation of the Sussex Gender Service.

-Provide specialist assessments and follow up appointments with patients as well as access to some interventions.
+Nurses: Provide specialist assessments and follow up appointments with patients as well as access to some interventions.

-Provide specialist assessments and make referrals for hormone treatment, surgery and other interventions/treatment pathways.
+GPs: Provide specialist assessments and make referrals for hormone treatment, surgery and other interventions/treatment pathways.

-Offer therapeutic sessions to patients who are experiencing psychological, emotional or relational distress relating to or linked to their gender identity.
+Psychologists: Offer therapeutic sessions to patients who are experiencing psychological, emotional or relational distress relating to or linked to their gender identity.
 They have expertise in working with people who are neurodivergent.

-Our values at the Sussex Gender Service
+Our values at Sussex Gender Service

 1. Our service strives to be anti-oppressive